Carnitine palmitoyltransferase 1A deficiency

 In all patients with neurocutaneous syndromes it is particularly important to establish an early multidisciplinary approach due to the complex presentation that involves multisystemic anomalies.

 Early diagnosis of tuberous sclerosis complex, before seizure onset, is feasible and is becoming pivotal for epilepsy management and improvement of cognitive outcome.
 Early tuberous sclerosis complex diagnosis is mostly based on clinical signs.
-Brain MRI, echocardiography, skin examination, and genetic testing should be performed early in every patient suspected of having tuberous sclerosis complex (115).
+Brain MRI, echocardiography, skin examination, and genetic testing should be performed early in every patient suspected of having tuberous sclerosis complex (124).
+Prenatal diagnosis of most neurocutaneous syndromes with ultrasound or MRI is important due to their multiple symptoms and complications.
+In a report of 4 cases of Klippel-Trenaunay syndrome prenatally diagnosed, 1 had a rare ectrodactyly of the hand (61).

 Management depends largely on the individual diseases and their clinical expression.
-Cutaneous and subcutaneous lesions often may be treated medically, and not only for cosmetic purposes, for example, the facial angiomas or “port wine stain” in Sturge-Weber syndrome.
-The recent evidence that the activation of MAPK, PI3K, or both, contributes to the malformations in the pathogenesis and progression of port wine stains and Sturge Weber syndrome represents a potential treatment approach targeting these aberrant dysregulated signaling pathways (88).
+Cutaneous and subcutaneous lesions often may be treated medically, and not only for cosmetic purposes, for example, the facial angiomas or port wine stain in Sturge-Weber syndrome.
+The evidence that the activation of MAPK, PI3K, or both, contributes to the malformations in the pathogenesis and progression of port wine stains and Sturge Weber syndrome represents a potential treatment approach targeting these aberrant dysregulated signaling pathways (95).
 Several options are available for the treatment of hemangiomas including surgical resection with the varioscope, an operating microscope, and laser therapy.
-(16).
-Dermabrasion may be used to minimize facial angiofibromas (ie, the “adenoma sebaceum” of tuberous sclerosis, an obsolete term because these cutaneous lesions are neither adenomatous nor sebaceous).
-Topical everolimus has been used for facial angiofibromas (26).
+(19).
+Dermabrasion may be used to minimize facial angiofibromas (ie, the adenoma sebaceum of tuberous sclerosis, an obsolete term because these cutaneous lesions are neither adenomatous nor sebaceous).
+Topical everolimus has been used for facial angiofibromas (29).
 Lipomas in the face can be selectively resected.
 In the case of congenital facial infiltrative lipomatosis, a high risk of recurrence after surgery exists.
 Individual tubers or subependymal hamartomas in tuberous sclerosis at times may be approached surgically if obstructive hydrocephalus or rapid growth suggesting neoplasia are evident.
 Pheochromocytomas should be treated both by resection of the lesion and medical control of blood pressure.
 Cutaneous neurofibromas may be selectively excised for diagnostic confirmation and for cosmetic reasons, but multiple subcutaneous or cutaneous lesions are not practical to remove.
-In certain cases, complex surgery is required, for example in severe sphenoid wing dysgenesis (75).
-Radiotherapy should be used cautiously in children with neurofibromatosis 1 due to a significantly increased risk of second nervous system tumors after radiation (32; 110).
-The finding that the mTOR pathway may participate in the development of tumors in neurofibromatosis type 1 and tuberous sclerosis complex has encouraged investigation of a possible therapeutic role for mTOR inhibitors such as everolimus (Rapamycin) (33; 21).
+In certain cases, complex surgery is required, for example in severe sphenoid wing dysgenesis (81).
+Radiotherapy should be used cautiously in children with neurofibromatosis 1 due to a significantly increased risk of second nervous system tumors after radiation (35; 117).
+The finding that the mTOR pathway may participate in the development of tumors in neurofibromatosis type 1 and tuberous sclerosis complex has encouraged investigation of a possible therapeutic role for mTOR inhibitors such as everolimus (Rapamycin) (36; 24).

-Patients with neurofibromatosis type 2 receiving bevacizumab reported a decrease of tumor volume in 47%, hearing improvement in 56%, and better outcomes.
-However, toxicity included hypertension, proteinuria, dysgeusia, and amenorrhea (119).
+Patients with neurofibromatosis 2 receiving bevacizumab reported a decrease of tumor volume in 47%, hearing improvement in 56%, and better outcomes.
+However, toxicity included hypertension, proteinuria, dysgeusia, and amenorrhea (128).

-Everolimus is effective and safe in infants and young children with epilepsy and subependymal giant cell astrocytoma secondary to tuberous sclerosis complex (63; 23).
-Pancreatic neuroendocrine tumors in tuberous sclerosis complex are relatively common and can also be treated with everolimus (60).
-Cardiac rhabdomyomas detected in the perinatal period sometimes show spontaneous regression; however, in severe cases, everolimus has been beneficial (80; 27; 06).
-An infant with multiple cortical tubers who developed refractory epileptic spasms and acute encephalopathy was controlled after total corpus callosotomy (89).
-Recent recommendations suggest early introduction of vigabatrin if ictal discharges occur on EEG recordings, even without clinical expression (115).
+Everolimus is effective and safe in infants and young children with epilepsy and subependymal giant cell astrocytoma secondary to tuberous sclerosis complex (68; 26).
+Pancreatic neuroendocrine tumors in tuberous sclerosis complex are relatively common and can also be treated with everolimus (65).
+Cardiac rhabdomyomas detected in the perinatal period sometimes show spontaneous regression; however, in severe cases, everolimus has been beneficial (87; 30; 06).
+An infant with multiple cortical tubers who developed refractory epileptic spasms and acute encephalopathy was controlled after total corpus callosotomy (96).
+Subependymal giant cell astrocytomas are low-grade tumors affecting up to 20% of patients with tuberous sclerosis complex.
+Early neurosurgical resection has been the only standard treatment until recently, when it was found that patients experienced clinically significant response to everolimus and early shrinkage of the subependymal giant cell astrocytomas with improvement in ventricular dilatation.
+Everolimus was well tolerated by all individuals (86).
+Recommendations suggest early introduction of vigabatrin if ictal discharges occur on EEG recordings, even without clinical expression (124).

 Surgical treatment in neurocutaneous syndromes is often necessary.
-A recent report describes a rare case of massive bilateral angiomyolipomas in a tuberous sclerosis patient who presented with spontaneous symptomatic bleeding, anorexia, and failure to thrive.
-Selective renal embolization was performed to decrease the bleeding and volume of the renal tumor and correct the anorexia and failure to thrive (09).
+A report describes a rare case of massive bilateral angiomyolipomas in a tuberous sclerosis patient who presented with spontaneous symptomatic bleeding, anorexia, and failure to thrive.
+Selective renal embolization was performed to decrease the bleeding and volume of the renal tumor and correct the anorexia and failure to thrive (11).
+Surgical resection of subependymal giant cell astrocytomas is still considered as the first-line treatment in individuals with symptomatic hydrocephalus and intratumoral hemorrhage.
+Sirolimus, an inhibitor of mTOR, is now used in the treatment of vascular anomalies in children (53).

 Removal of large and giant melanocytic nevi to reduce the risk of melanoma has been recommended by dermatologists and plastic surgeons, using a variety of procedures (04).
-Bittencourt and colleagues do not support multiple skin surgeries in these patients because the risk of fatal neurocutaneous melanocytosis is higher than the risk of cutaneous melanoma (10).
-Capillary malformations can be treated with pulsed dye laser and venous malformations with sclerotherapy or embolism of the ectatic veins (76).
-Perinatal treatment of hemimegalencephaly with everolimus is plausible (129).
-Cannabidiol has been recommended for drug-resistant epilepsy in tuberous sclerosis (51).
+Bittencourt and colleagues do not support multiple skin surgeries in these patients because the risk of fatal neurocutaneous melanocytosis is higher than the risk of cutaneous melanoma (12).
+In infants, neurocutaneous melanocytosis can present with increased intracranial pressure and hydrocephalus that requires ventriculoperitoneal shunt.
+Symptomatic neurocutaneous melanocytosis refractory to radiotherapy and chemotherapy has a poor prognosis (118).
+Capillary malformations can be treated with pulsed dye laser and venous malformations with sclerotherapy or embolism of the ectatic veins (82).
+Perinatal treatment of hemimegalencephaly with everolimus is plausible (138).
+Cannabidiol has been recommended for drug-resistant epilepsy in tuberous sclerosis (55).

 Social and psychosocial support has been recommended for patients with tuberous sclerosis complex (03), but it is important for all patients with neurocutaneous syndromes.

-A recent meta-analysis suggests that the neurofibromatoses are broad-spectrum diseases affecting physical function, bodily pain, mental health, social function, and general health (101).
+A meta-analysis suggests that the neurofibromatoses are broad-spectrum diseases affecting physical function, bodily pain, mental health, social function, and general health (108).

 Impaired quality of life is found in all patients with tuberous sclerosis complex regardless of the presence of epilepsy and learning disabilities.
 The psychosocial domain is most affected.